 Although there was an improvement in Helix's shareholder returns in fiscal 2015, the trend of lower compensation levels continued.
 Annual compensation decreased in fiscal 2015 relative to fiscal 2014.
-This was due primarily to the departure of John Docherty, then President and Chief Operating Officer, in fiscal 2014, which included the associated one-time severance payment made in fiscal 2014.
+This was due primarily to the departure of the then President and Chief Operating Officer, in fiscal 2014, which included the associated one-time severance payment made in fiscal 2014.
 Base salary payable to Helix's executive officers increased by 1% and 1.27% in fiscal 2015 and 2016 respectively to partially defray the increased cost of living since base salaries of Helix's executive officers were last increased in fiscal 2011.
 Small cash bonuses of \$12,000 were awarded to Dr. Chao, Mr. Michalargias and Mr. Steve Demas in respect of fiscal 2015.
 No cash bonuses were awarded in fiscal 2016.
 Helix's shareholder returns increased slightly in fiscal 2016 while compensation levels increased slightly due, in part, to additions to the management team of a Chief Operating Officer and a Chief Medical Officer.
 Mr. Demas received a one-time payment of \$37,500 in consideration for entering into his employment agreement and as compensation for services as Chief Medical Officer for the period prior to entering into the agreement.
-Shareholder returns declined significantly in fiscal 2017 while compensation levels remained flat.
 Shareholder returns declined slightly in fiscal 2018 while compensation levels were significantly reduced due to material cost cutting measures toward the end of fiscal 2017 and during fiscal 2018 which included the departures of the then Chief Executive Officer, Chief Operating Officer and Chief Medical Officer.
+Shareholder returns declined slightly in fiscal 2019 while compensation levels remained unchanged with the exception of bonuses and option grants under the Equity Compensation Plan to both the CEO and CFO.

-Fiscal 2018 Compensation Decisions
+Fiscal 2019 Compensation Decisions